2 March 2021

 Lufthansa lands at the RXR Plaza in New York (Uniondale, Nassau) with new offices that seek to strengthen and consolidate their presence on the US market.

 The airline has revamped its corporate image based on two concepts: Innovation and sustainability.
-Objectives at the heart of the Krion mineral compact® by PORCELANOSA Group, chosen by architecture studio TPG for the design of the building's furnishings and meeting rooms, the perfect material to highlight these two objectives.
+Architecture studio TBG chose the mineral compact Krion® by PORCELANOSA Group for the design of the building's furnishings and meeting rooms, the perfect material to highlight these two objectives.

 "We pinned down the final draft of the project in our initial sessions.
 For the team, it was important that we preserve the solid legacy of the organisation as it moves forward into the future.
 We needed to design a dynamic space that would reflect the brand and its diversity, whilst instilling a sense of pride in people working in and visiting the office", explain TPG's architects.